 -voption binds the import directory, so we can copy CSV or other flat files into that directory for importing into Neo4j.
 Load scripts for importing that data can also be placed in this folder for us to execute.

 -voption line sets up our plugins directory.
 If we want to include any custom extensions or add the Neo4j APOC or graph algorithms library, exposing this directory simplifies the process of copying the jars for Neo4j to access.
+We can also add some plugins with environment variables (

 On the next line with the